-Although cardiovascular disease is mentioned most often, there are many other health benefits of regular exercise.
-A number of long term studies have shown a decrease in cancer rates - one analysis of exercise and breast cancer rates suggested that recreational level physical activity decreased a woman's chance of developing the disease.
-And finally there are many studies showing an improvement in mental health and a decrease in depression in regular exercisers.
+In addition to CV disease, there are many additional health benefits of regular exercise.
+As one example, a number of long term studies have revealed a decrease in cancer rates.
+One analysis of breast cancer rates suggested recreational level physical activity decreased a woman's chance of developing the disease.
+And many studies show an improvement in mental health and a decrease in depression in regular exercisers.

-Why does extreme exercise have this negative effect?
-Speculation has focused on an elevation of stress hormones (cortisol and epinephrine), dehydration, or a change in the white blood cell count (these are the blood cells that are active in protecting from infection).
-Although significant changes in the level and functional activity of immune system parameters have been demonstrated in athletes, investigators have had little success in linking these changes directly to a higher incidence of infection and illness, have yet to demonstrate that athletes showing the most extreme post-exercise changes in immunity (immunosuppression) are those that are at increased risk for infections during the subsequent 1 to 2 weeks.
+Why does extreme exercise have a negative effect?
+Speculation includes an elevation of stress hormones (cortisol and epinephrine), dehydration, and a change in the white blood cell count (which are active in protecting from infection).
+Although significant changes in the level and functional activity of immune system parameters have been demonstrated in athletes, investigators have had little success in directly linking these changes to the higher incidence of infection and illness in the 1 to 2 weeks post event.

-What can you do to avoid the negative effect of a vigorous (and perhaps overly enthusiastic) training program?
+What can you do to mitigate the potential negative effects of a vigorous training program?
 Probably very little.
-In 1999 it was speculated that carbohydrate ingestion during exercise, which has been associated with an attenuated cortisol and growth hormone response, fewer perturbations in blood immune cell counts, lower granulocyte and a diminished pro- and anti-inflammatory cytokine response, might be beneficial.
-But a more recent study measured actual immune response rates and has refuted that assumption.
+In 1999 it was speculated that carbohydrate ingestion during exercise, might be beneficial.
+But a more recent study measuring actual immune response rates has refuted that assumption.

-How about supplements?
-The benefits of zinc, vitamin C, and glutamine on the acute immune response to prolonged exercise have been measured in endurance athletes, but support for protection is inconclusive.
-Antioxidant supplements and ibuprofen, have likewise produced disappointing results.
-Zinc remains an "after the fact" option for early treatment (versus protection) of an upper respiratory illness or "cold" - the commercial lozenges contain zinc gluconate.
-The lozenges have been shown in a controlled study to reduce the duration of symptoms from 7.6 to 4.4 days.
+Maybe supplements?
+The benefits of zinc, vitamin C, and glutamine on the immune response to prolonged exercise have been measured in endurance athletes, but support for protection is inconclusive.
+Antioxidant supplements as well as ibuprofen have likewise produced inconclusive results.
+Zinc (in the form of commercial lozenges containing zinc gluconate) ,remain an "after the fact" option for early treatment of (not protection from) upper respiratory illnesses.
+In a controlled study, the lozenges did reduce the duration of symptoms from 7.6 to 4.4 days.

 Traveler's diarrhea (gastroenteritis,tourista, Montezuma's Revenge) can be devastating when you are trying to make your daily miles and maintain hydration.
 The first step in prevention is being aware of the potential for infection in the area being visited.
 In many countries, particularly in the third world, all water coming out of a tap is suspect.
 But even in the southwestern US, water coming from a spigot may be meant for irrigation purposes and is not drinkable.
 So be aware of any particular precautions for the area you are visiting, and don't assume that water coming out of a pipe or faucet is always safe (even in the US).
 Food can also be a source of infectious gastroenteritis - either from contamination from the use of human waste as fertilizer as well as the hands of the people preparing it.